-Kelly Grier, EY US Chairman and Managing Partner and Americas Managing Partner, to deliver Saint Mary’s 2019 Commencement Address
+Kelly Grier, EY US Chair and Americas Managing Partner, to deliver Saint Mary’s 2019 Commencement Address

-January 16, 2019 (Notre Dame, Ind.) — Kelly Grier, a 1991 alumna of Saint Mary’s College and EY US Chairman and Managing Partner and EY Americas Managing Partner, will deliver the commencement address to the Saint Mary’s College Class of 2019.
+January 16, 2019 (Notre Dame, Ind.) — Kelly Grier, a 1991 alumna of Saint Mary’s College and EY US Chair and Americas Managing Partner, will deliver the commencement address to the Saint Mary’s College Class of 2019.
 Kelly will receive the College’s highest honor, an Honorary Doctor of Humanities degree, at the ceremony on Saturday, May 18.

 Elected last year for a four-year term, Kelly is the first woman to lead the giant accounting and professional-services firm in the Americas.
 In her role, she leads more than 72,000 people in 31 countries, with an annual revenue of $15.6 billion.
 During her 28 year tenure, Kelly has held a variety of roles, previously serving as EY’s Central U.S. Regional Managing Partner, EY Americas Vice Chair of Talent and Chicago Office Managing Partner.
 She also brings an array of global experience having worked in Germany and Switzerland, overseeing the engagements in the Europe, Middle East, and Africa regions.